 Texas is in the midst of a major nursing shortage across the whole state.
 The shortage is especially apparent in northern Texas cities like Dallas and Fort Worth.
 In these areas, the nursing shortage is so severe that some nurses have reported that it is the worst that they have seen in over 30 years of working in the industry.
 And long-term employment projections back up these claims.
-Just take a look at the projected growth rate of some of the key nursing occupations, along with the average number of yearly job openings, for the 2014-to-2024 period:2
+Just take a look at the projected growth rate of some of the key nursing occupations, along with the expected number of new job openings, for the 2016-to-2026 period:2

 As you can see, incredible amounts of jobs are expected to open up in the coming years at almost every level of nursing.
 So you may be wondering what exactly is driving this shortage.
 The answer is multi-faceted.
 Several factors are contributing to the growing demand for nursing professionals.
 They include the following:

 - Texas has been seeing an increase in the rate of chronic diseases.
 This issue is currently affecting the entire nation, so the problem is not unique to Texas.
-But here is a quick rundown of some of the key medical problems that Texans are experiencing that are contributing to an increased demand for healthcare services:4
+But it's significant that over one-third of adults in the state are obese—one of the highest rates in the country.4

 - A large number of nurses are reaching retirement age.
-In 2013, more than 34 percent of LVNs, 41 percent of RNs, and 40.5 percent of APRNs were over the age of 50.3 This means that, by 2030, more than two-thirds of the nursing workforce will likely be retiring.
+In 2015, almost 40 percent of RNs in Texas were over the age of 50.5 This means that, by 2030, a large chunk of the nursing workforce will likely be retiring.

 - The state is seeing a growth of patient-centered medical homes and nurse-managed health centers.
 These types of facilities are found to be more cost-effective and offer a higher level of care than their more traditional counterparts.
 And patient-centered and nurse-managed facilities rely heavily on nursing professionals in order to operate as intended.